 Welcome to my portfolio!

-My work has been published in The Boston Globe and The Florida Catholic, and I have been mentioned on Yahoo!
+My work has also been published in The Boston Globe and The Florida Catholic, and I have been mentioned on Yahoo!
 Sports, Bleacher Report and Sports Illustrated.

 Thank you for visiting my portfolio!